Probate Q&A Series

 1. Detailed Answer

 Discovering an error in a deed description after opening an estate can create uncertainty in title and complicate administration.
-In North Carolina, you generally follow two steps: correct the deed and then amend your probate petition.
+In North Carolina, you generally follow two steps: correct the deed and then update the estate file as needed.

 Correcting the Deed Description